-The weighted-average grant date fair value of options granted during the years ended December 31, 2012 and 2013, was \$23.37, and \$5.90, respectively.
+The weighted-average grant date fair value of options granted during the years ended December 31, 2011 and 2012, and nine months ended September 30, 2012 and 2013, was \$1.70, \$1.90, \$1.90, and \$0.40, respectively.
 The fair value is being expensed over the vesting period of the options (three to four years) on a straight-line basis as the services are being provided.
-No options were exercised, and no tax benefits were realized from any share-based payment arrangements for the two years ended December 31, 2013.
+No options were exercised during 2011 or 2012 or the nine months ended September 30, 2013.
+No tax benefits were realized from options and other share-based payment arrangements during this period.

-In May 2013, the Company canceled 8,154 outstanding stock options for eight employees.
-These options had been granted at exercise prices ranging from \$17.22 to \$38.13.
-The cancellation of these awards was accompanied by a concurrent grant of 545,868 replacement stock options issued with an exercise price of \$2.46 per share and was accounted for as a modification.
+In May 2013, the Company canceled 100,276 outstanding stock options for eight employees.
+These options had been granted at exercise prices ranging from \$1.40 to \$3.10.
+The cancellation of these awards was accompanied by a concurrent grant of 6,714,269 replacement stock options issued with an exercise price of \$0.20 per share and was accounted for as a modification.
 The incremental compensation cost was measured as the excess of the fair value of the modified grants determined over the fair value of the original award immediately before modification.
-The fair value of common stock used to calculate the incremental compensation cost was \$6.15 per share.
-The unrecognized compensation cost related to the canceled awards and the incremental compensation cost arising from this modification totaled \$2.8 million.
-The awards were measured based on the fair value share price and the Black-Scholes option-pricing model assumptions at the modification date.
+The fair value of common stock used to calculate the incremental compensation cost was \$0.50 per share.
+The unrecognized compensation cost related to the cancelled awards and the incremental compensation cost arising from this modification totaled \$2.8 million.
+The awards were measured based on the fair value share price and the Black-Scholes option-pricing model assumptions at that date.
 Compensation expense of \$0.7 million was recognized immediately for the portion of the expense that related to options that were vested on the grant date.
 The balance of the unrecognized compensation and incremental compensation of \$2.1 million will be recognized over the remaining vesting period for the respective replacement awards.